-- ► Take care to prevent the brake caliper from scratching the wheel during installation - ► Use new mounting bolts when installing the brake caliper.
+- ► Take care to prevent the brake caliper from scratching the wheel during installation. - Use new mounting bolts when installing the brake caliper.

-When installing the brake caliper into position on the fork legs, carefully fit the brake disc between the pads to avoid scratching them.
+When installing a wheel or caliper into original position, carefully fit the brake disc between the pads to avoid scratching them.

 - 5. Lower the front wheel on the ground.

-- 6. Apply the brake lever and pump the fork several times.
+- 6. Apply the brake lever several times.
+Then, pump the fork several times.

 - 7. Tighten the axle pinch bolt.